KenHoffman95/Mod-5-Capstone-Project/README.md

 * Voting Classifier
 * XGBoost

-My best model was XGBoost which had an F1 (weighted) score of .872 and an Accuracy score of .881.
+Because I had to account for class imbalance and wanted to minimize the amount of false positives that my model outputs, I used F1 (weighted) score and Precision score respectively to evaluate my models.
+My best model was XGBoost which had an F1 (weighted) score of .902 and a Precision Score of .914.
 These scores were significantly higher than the scores I got with the other models.
 The most important features in the model were 'Years in College', 'Undersized', and 'FG%'.
 The model favored players that spent fewer years in college, were not undersized and had a higher FG%.

 ## Model Evaluation
-In addition to observing a high F1 and Accuracy score, I wanted to evaluate the XGBoost model by using it to predict on a draft class.
+In addition to observing a high F1 and Precision score, I wanted to evaluate the XGBoost model by using it to predict on a draft class.
 Since my dataset only had players that were drafted in 2017 and before, I used the 2018 NBA Draft class to evaluate my model.

 * All-Star - Trae Young and Shai Gilgeous-Alexander
 * Starter  - DeAndre Ayton, Mo Bamba, Jalen Brunson, Aaron Holiday and Gary Trent Jr.